Human placentophagy: Historical occurrences

-In early Brazil, there is extensive reportage of cannibalism among the Tupinamba.
-It is recorded about the natives of the captaincy of Sergipe in Brazil: "They eat human flesh when they can get it, and if a woman miscarries devour the abortive immediately.
-If she goes her time out, she herself cuts the navel-string with a shell, which she boils along with the secondine [i.e. placenta], and eats them both."

 Decline of maternal placentophagy in humans

 From an evolutionary perspective, it appears that the human species must have stopped practicing maternal placentophagy at a fairly early stage, since there is no evidence that it has ever been common.
 One hypothesis that has been offered is that the smoke of firewood caused environmental toxins to accumulate in the placenta, leading to harmful health outcomes for prehistoric mothers who stayed close to the community hearth and ate their placentas.
 However, there is no direct evidence for a taboo against placentophagy in human myth.
 The shift away from placentophagy may have occurred over one million years before present.
+It may have been the consequence of a more aquatic lifestyle, in agreement with the absence of placentophagy in aquatic mammals (cetacea, pinnipeds and sirenia).